-- 1. The use of an ineligible" Replacement Player" shall be considered an Illegal Re-Entry with the relevant penalties to apply. - 2.
-Failure to notify the umpire of the use of a "Replacement Player" shall, upon a legal appeal, subject the player to the provisions of the "Unreported Substitute" rule - c.
-The Replacement Player shall be permitted to bat in the turn of the withdrawn player and field for the withdrawn player under all circumstances that would apply to the withdrawn player. - d.
-The withdrawn player may return to the game at any time during the period of time as described in (a) above without being treated as a substitution. - e.
-The umpire MUST be advised that the withdrawn player is returning to the game.

-Effect - Sec.
-11d-e:

-- 1. Should the withdrawn player not be able to return to the game after being out for the time described in (a) above, the Replacement Player must be treated as a substitute in accordance with the provisions of the substitute rule. - 2.If the replacement player is one who has previously been in the game then he must be replaced by a legal substitute who has not yet been in the game. - 3.
-Should the team not have a legal substitute available to meet the requirements of the shorthanded rule, the game will be forfeited. - 4.
-Failure to notify the umpire of the return of the withdrawn player shall, upon a legal appeal, subject the player to the provisions of the Unreported Substitute rule - f.
-The withdrawn player may subsequently re-enter the game after the expiry of the time described in (a) above, subject to the provisions of the Re-entry rule. - g.
-(UNIFIED) When a "Replacement Player" is used, the player must be of the same designation (athlete/partner) as the injured and bleeding player. - h.
-The use of a "Replacement Player" is not subject to the provisions of the "Substitute Rule" (except when unannounced to the umpire), provided the "Withdrawn Player" returns to the game within the time permitted.
+- 15.1.1 The withdrawn player shall be replaced by a Replacement Player, who may act for the withdrawn player for the remainder of the inning in progress (i.e., until the end of the inning of the team batting second), AND for the following complete inning. - 15.1.2 The umpire MUST be advised that a Replacement Player is entering the game.
+Effect: - 15.1.2.1 The use of an ineligible" Replacement Player" shall be considered an Illegal Re-Entry with the relevant penalties to apply. - 15.1.2.2 Failure to notify the umpire of the use of a "Replacement Player" shall, upon a legal appeal, subject the player to the provisions of the "Unreported Substitute" rule - 15.1.3 The Replacement Player shall be permitted to bat in the turn of the withdrawn player and field for the withdrawn player under all circumstances that would apply to the withdrawn player. - 15.1.4 The withdrawn player may return to the game at any time during the period of time as described in (a) above without being treated as a substitution. - 15.1.5 The umpire MUST be advised that the withdrawn player is returning to the game.
+Effect: - 15.1.5.1 Should the withdrawn player not be able to return to the game after being out for the time described in (a) above, the Replacement Player must be treated as a substitute in accordance with the provisions of the substitute rule. - 15.1.5.2 If the replacement player is one who has previously been in the game, then he must be replaced by a legal substitute who has not yet been in the game. - 15.1.5.3 Should the team not have a legal substitute available to meet the requirements of the shorthanded rule, the game will be forfeited. - 15.1.5.4 Failure to notify the umpire of the return of the withdrawn player shall, upon a legal appeal, subject the player to the provisions of the Unreported Substitute rule - 15.1.6 The withdrawn player may subsequently re-enter the game after the expiration of the time described in (a) above, subject to the provisions of the Re-entry rule. - 15.1.7 (UNIFIED) When a "Replacement Player" is used, the player must be of the same designation (athlete/partner) as the injured and bleeding player. - 15.1.8 The use of a "Replacement Player" is not subject to the provisions of the "Substitute Rule" (except when unannounced to the umpire), provided the "Withdrawn Player" returns to the game within the time permitted.